It can be difficult to determine how often you should change your guitar strings.

 How Often You Play

-It may sound obvious, but how often you play has the most impact on how long your strings last.
+It may sound obvious, but how often you play has the most impact on how long your strings last and how often you’ll need to change your guitar strings.

 If you’re someone who plays your guitar for 2-3 hours every single day, then you’ll likely need to change your strings every couple of weeks.